 How to Check Irrigation Hoses & Clean Your Lid

-Follow these steps to learn how to inspect your Gardyn's irrigation hoses, gain access to the underside of your lid, and clean your lid should it be needed.
-Together this should all take about 20 minutes.
+Follow these steps to learn how to inspect your Gardyn's irrigation hoses, gain access to the underside of your lid, and clean your lid.
+Together, this should all take about 20 minutes.
+You will need

 1. Check the Irrigation Hoses in Your Columns

-• Check the hose connections in the top module of each column to ensure they are inserted into the column correctly and do not have any kinks.
-To do this, remove the metal bar and upper blades from the back of the columns so you can twist the top module off of each column to look inside.
+Check the hose connections in the top module of each column to ensure they are inserted correctly into the column and do not have any kinks.
+To do this, remove the metal bar and upper blades from the back of the columns, allowing you to twist the top module off of each column to access the inside.

-• Note that only the Gardyn Home 1.0 must have the irrigation hose inserted directly into/over the opening in the column module to function properly.
-All other Gardyn Home models and the Gardyn Studio do not require the hose to be positioned directly over the hole in the column to function correctly.
+Note that only the Gardyn Home 1 requires the irrigation hose to be inserted directly into/over the opening in the column module to function properly.
+All other Gardyn Home models, as well as the Gardyn Studio, do not require the hose to be positioned directly over the hole in the column to function correctly.

-Gardyn Home 3.0/4.0/Gardyn Studio irrigation hoses in the top column module that are incorrectly (1, 2) and correctly (3) inserted.
+Gardyn Home 3/4/Gardyn Studio irrigation hoses in the top column module that are incorrectly (1, 2) and correctly (3) inserted.

 2. Gain Access to the Underside of Your Lid